SAP-samples/teched2025-DA160/exercises/ex4/README.md

 <img src = "./images/DataPackage_active.png" width= "1000"/>

-## Exercise 4.2 Hands-on and Guided Tour: Share Data Products in BDC Cockpit
+## Exercise 4.2 Guided Tour: Share Data Products in BDC Cockpit

 Now you have successfully activated the Data Package, it's now available for business users in the catalog.
 Let's assume the data scientist in your org would like to take a look at the "Company Code" Data product in SAP Databricks, play around with the data, see if there is any pattern hidden inside the data.
 How to help him/her as a SAP BDC Admin?